Dog on a pumkin

 Low-Fat Alternative for Sensitive Dogs

 Turkey meat is typically low in fat, especially if the skin is removed and any extra fat is cut before serving.
-It makes it a good option for dogs who need a low-fat diet because of ailments including pancreatitis, digestive problems, or obesity.
+It is a good option for dogs needing a low-fat diet because of ailments like pancreatitis, digestive problems, or obesity.
+A low-fat diet can support healthy weight management and assist in managing several illnesses.
+Meals that meet AAFCO guidelines, like Spot & Tango’s UnKibble, ensures that dogs get the required nutrients while lowering the possibility of digestive distress or weight gain.

 Increased Digestibility